ABOUT

 • SUNY Upstate Medical University Masters in Public Health Board, Member (2011 - 2016)

-• SUNY College of Environmental Science and Forestry (ESF) Alumni Board, Member (2010 - present)
+• SUNY ESF Alumni Board, Member (2010 - present)

 • The Society of Federal Health Professionals (AMSUS; 2014 - 2016)

-• Upstate New York SRA, current President
+• Upstate New York SRA, founder and past president

 Recent Presentations